Skip to main content

 How Insurance Companies Get This Wrong

-In my experience as a California Licensed Public Adjuster, I have seen insurance adjusters handle fire sprinkler losses in ways that put the insured's health at risk and violate industry standards:
+In practice, Public Adjusters regularly encounter insurance adjusters who handle fire sprinkler losses in ways that put the insured's health at risk and violate industry standards:

-- Insisting the water is "clean" without testing:I have personally had an adjuster tell my client that fire sprinkler water was not contaminated, and threaten to give the insured a "hard time" if they argued otherwise.
+• Insisting the water is "clean" without testing:In one case, an adjuster told the policyholder that fire sprinkler water was not contaminated, and threatened to give the insured a "hard time" if they argued otherwise.
 The adjuster's supervisor laughed and said he had never heard of sprinkler water being contaminated.
 Environmental testing later confirmed the presence of coliform bacteria and gram-negative rod bacteria throughout the home.
 The adjuster had no qualifications in microbiology or industrial hygiene.

 The Irony of the Insurance Company's Own Preferred Contractors